-The neural nets used in the USG Corporation example are trained to give buy/sell signals rather than making predictions.
+The neural nets used in the USG Corporation example are trained to indicate buy/sell probability rather than making predictions.
 This chart displays the results for the out-of-sample period.

 Here’s another neural model we built from one of the net types you can find in our Neural Indicators (NI) add-on.
-NI provide signals from -1 to 1 which may be interpreted as probabilities for buy/sell decisions.
-NI learn how to give their signals based on evolutionary pressure.
-The genetic algorithm in the NeuroShell Trader “evolves” NI that gives better and better signals.
+NI provide output from -1 to 1 which may be interpreted as probabilities for buy/sell decisions.
+NI learn how to give their output based on evolutionary pressure.
+The genetic algorithm in the NeuroShell Trader “evolves” NI that gives better and better outputs.
 Survival of the fittest controls the evolutionary process, where fitness is determined by how much money the Neural Indicators make.

 In this example for USG Corporation, the NI version produced a 202.1% return compared to 184.8% for buy and hold during the training period.
 In the out-of-sample period NI returned 21.4% compared to 13.8% for buy and hold.

-Combination Portfolio – This model combines three different neural nets to produce trading signals for a basket of stocks.
-The graph displays the out-of-sample equity for SPY graphed in green.
+Combination Portfolio – This model combines three different neural nets to trade a basket of stocks.
+The chart displays the out-of-sample equity for SPY graphed in green.
 The blue line represents the combination equity for all 5 stocks in the portfolio.

-This combination of nets bought and sold a basket of stocks whenever one of the three models generated a trading signal.
+This combination of nets bought and sold a basket of stocks whenever one of the three models indicated a trading opportunity.

 NeuroShell Trader makes it easy to create models for multiple securities.
 Simply add a chart page for each security of interest and any model you create will be applied to each instrument.
 The models may be individually optimized for each security or you may choose to optimize a single model for all of the securities in the chart.